chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 ## Install the XL Deploy build task

-Before using the XL Deploy build task for TFS 2015 or Visual Studio Team Services, ensure that you have installed the build task as described in [Install a build task in TFS 2015](/xl-deploy/how-to/install-a-build-task-in-tfs-2015.html).
+Before using the XL Deploy build task for TFS 2015, TFS 2017 or Visual Studio Team Services, ensure that you have installed the build task as described in [Install a build task in TFS](/xl-deploy/how-to/install-a-build-task-in-tfs-2015.html).

 Also, ensure that you are not searching for the custom activities used for XAML builds.
 For information about custom activities, refer to the [documentation on the XL Deploy plugin for earlier versions of TFS](/xl-deploy/concept/team-foundation-server-plugin.html).